bakraff/facebookEventGenderize/README.md

 # facebookEventGenderize
-Sort list of attending people on Facebook event by gender
+Sort a list of attending people on a Facebook event by gender based on their names

 1) Get the facebook event ID on the event URL
 2) Go on https://developers.facebook.com/ and click Graph API Explorer in 'Tools & Support'